NCalleja/Travelling-Salesmen-Problem/README.md

 - 1.)
 Setup a System where The User gets to choose which Algorithm they'd like to use.
 (DONE)
 - 2.)
 Create the skeleton of those Algorithms						(DONE)
 - 3.)
 Be able to read from the file and put it into a 3D Matrix to compute.
 (DONE)
-- 3.5) Create a Method to calculate Distance
 - 4.)
+Create a Method to calculate Distance						(DONE)
+- 5.)
+Setup the Tree Class
+- 6.)
 Create the Methods,
     - a.)
 Uniform Cost
     - b.)
 Uniform Cost without crossing Paths
     - c.)
 Greedy Algorithm
-- 5.)
+- 7.)
 Comense Testing (Start with smaller data for Uniform Cost 1 & 2)
-- 6.)
+- 8.)
 Finish Class Assignment Handin:
     - a.)
 Explain what you learned.
     - b.)
 Include actual Graphs of the tours
     - c.)
 Include Tables where we compare the Algorithms